benclifford/hx2016/README.md

 We still got a Maybe out, but now it's a Maybe with a number in it, instead of a String.

-So we can change the type of the "inside" value but keep the "shape" of the outside.
+So with 'fmap' can change the values and the type of values of the "inside" but we are forced to keep the "shape" of the outside.
 ===

-So can we convert this post-as-a-value into a 'Post' type?
+So lets consolidate what we have: we've got a structure of 0 or more JSON posts (type 'Vector Value') - actually it's 26 posts but we can't tell that from the type;
+and we've got a structure that might contain the first post if it exists, or it might contain Nothing
+(type 'Maybe Value'), and now we know if we have a function that operates on Values, we can apply it to the insides of either of those structures, using fmap.

+So, can we make up a function that we can apply with fmap, that will turn a Value into a Post? so that we can have a bit more type safety...

-Haskell can do this conversion for us, using a feature called
+Haskell can do some of this conversion for us, using a feature called
 Generics:

 Turn on the new language features we need: